Joe Lockridge: Legislative career

 Lockridge was a member of the 60th Texan legislature.
 He received committee assignments to the Education, House State Affairs, Federal Relations, Mental Retardation and Penitentiary committees.
 His legislative focus was on mental health.
 His primary legislative accomplishment was a law that created halfway houses to aid recovering mental health patients in re-integrating into communities.
-By resolution, his colleagues in the legislature named him "Rookie [Freshman] of the Year".
+By resolution, his colleague's in the legislature named him "Rookie [Freshman] of the Year".
 His service in the legislature was abruptly cut short when he died in the crash of Braniff Flight 352.

 Death and legacy

-Lockridge died on May 3, 1968, when Braniff Flight 352 broke up in the air.
+Lockridge died on May 3, 1968, when Braniff International Airways Flight 352 broke up in the air.
 He was returning to Dallas from an event at Prairie View A&M College (now Prairie View A&M University).
 There were calls for his wife, Eva Lockridge, to replace him, but she declined.
 A special election was held June 18, 1968.
-Lockridge was succeeded by Zan Holmes.
+Lockridge was succeeded by Zan Wesley Holmes Jr.

 After his death, he was honored by members of the Golden Gate Missionary Baptist Church through the creation of the Golden Gate Joseph E. Lockridge Scholarship Foundation.
 The first scholarships were given in 1970.
 As of 2012, there have been 190 Lockridge Scholars.
 Recipients are selected from high school graduating classes in or near Dallas County.
 The foundation restricts its scholarships to Christian applicants who are US citizens, and selects based on academic performance.